-- 4. Re-admission Following Academic Suspension - a.
-Prior to re-enrollment, students who have been academically suspended must develop a plan to remediate their academic deficiencies and meet with an Academic Advisor.
-The Academic Advisor will develop an Academic Success Plan with the student identifying any academic requirements to be met including enrollment in developmental requirements, appropriate academic support courses, or use of academic support services. - b.
+4. Re-admission Following Academic Suspension

+a.
+Prior to re-enrollment, students who have been academically suspended must develop a plan to remediate their academic deficiencies and meet with an academic advisor within Learning Support.
+The academic advisor within Learning Support will develop an Academic Success Plan with the student identifying any academic requirements to be met including enrollment in developmental requirements, appropriate academic support courses, or use of academic support services. b.
 If satisfactory progress is not made in the first semester upon his/ her return, the student will be subject to Academic Dismissal.